 Most of us are nervous when we attend our first session, it can take a lot of courage.
 You are welcome to bring a relative or friend with you for support.
 You won’t have to talk at all if you don’t want to – many people find that they can’t at their first session.
 Everyone in the room will have experienced bereavement by suicide – it is a place where you can know that others have some understanding of what you are experiencing and that they are not judging you.

 No – groups are about self help, connecting people who have been bereaved so that they can support and share with each other.
 Some people attend groups as well as counselling sessions.
 If you want to find out more about counselling services, talk with your GP or have a look at other organisations.

-Who are the group leaders?
+Who are the group facilitators?

 Our groups are led by our trained volunteers.
 We typically have a team of 3 volunteers supporting each group.
-All of our group leaders have been bereaved by suicide themselves, not less than 2 years previously – as have the majority of our other volunteers.
+All of our group facilitators have been bereaved by suicide themselves, not less than 2 years previously – as have the majority of our other volunteers.

 Do I have to pay?